-For years, people have assumed that Ginkgo has been a key ingredient in improving memory, however, this is not true and various studies have poked holes in this theory.
-Although there is a biological plausibility that ginkgo might improve memory function, the facts haven’t been well documented.
+For years, people have believed that Ginkgo was a key ingredient in improving memory.
+Various studies have poked holes in this once common theory.
+Although it is biological plausible that ginkgo improves memory function, the facts do not back up this assumption.

 What we don’t consume can also contribute to memory loss.
 According to a Tufts University study, dieters who eliminated carbohydrates lost extra pounds, but they also became forgetful and fuzzy headed.
 A low carbohydrate diet can impair memory function.
 Memory and mental function return to normal when carbohydrates are reintroduced into a person’s diet.

 Other Methods to Reduce Memory Loss

 Other methods can also improve cognitive skills and prevent memory loss.
 Regular exercise, sufficient sleep, and stress management are among the most effective methods.
 A person can also eliminate lifestyle factors that contribute to their memory loss.
 Prescription medications, exposure to environmental toxins, drug and alcohol abuse play a role in memory loss.